-Together with policy-makers in the partner countries, the project team is working to improve the basic conditions for land policy.
-In collaboration with its partners, the project sets out to introduce transparent procedures and mechanisms in land administration, thereby improving the population’s situation with respect to land rights.
+In cooperation with policymakers in the partner countries, the project team is working to improve the framework conditions for good land governance.
+Together with its partners, the project aims to introduce transparent procedures and mechanisms in land administration, thereby improving the population’s situation with respect to land rights.
 The project focuses on three areas of action: